Ouxsoft/LHTML/docs/README.md

 March 2020 Edition

 ## Introduction
-Living Hypertext Markup Language 5 ("LHTML5", "Living HTML5") extends HTML5 to allow building of dynamic documents.
-The spec has two parts: a document language and an interrupter standard.
+Living Hypertext Markup Language 5 (also known as Living HTML5 or LHTML5) describe a means for building dynamic HTML5 documents.
+The spec is consists of two parts distinct parts: a document language and an processor standard.

 The document language defines the standard for a LHTML5 document (referred to as a "document").
 Its syntax is similar HTML5 but permits additional custom elements and attributes.
 Unlike HTML5, which describes content for the web browser, LHMTL5 allows internal stakeholders to create parsable blueprints that produce dynamic pages.

-The interrupter standard defines how the document language is built.
+The processor standard defines how the document language is built.
 A document is past into program (referred to as "parser") that build a HTML5 page.
 It focuses primarily on how configured elements and attributes serve as instructions to instantiate modules, perform coordinated logical functions, and replace themselves with rendered content.

 Anyone familiar with HTML5 should find LHTML5 a breeze.
 Let's dive right in!